 Be honest in the Psychometric.
 There’s no right answer to game.
 Students who answer truthfully produce a more useful profile and get better advice from us afterwards.

-Sleep before Part A. Thinking-skill challenges are sensitive to fatigue.
+Sleep before KNET.
+Thinking-skill exercises are sensitive to fatigue.
 A tired student underperforms even when they understand the material.
 This is by far the most reliable way to do well: sleep, eat, take the test in a calm state.

 If you want the more detailed walk-through, with the videos, the partner-university table, and the fees in one place, that’s what our KNET page is for.
 If you want a one-to-one conversation about whether the programme is the right fit for your child, book a 30-minute call with our admissions team.
 Either way, the practical first step, once a family has decided to consider us, is to register.
 The next available slot shows up the moment you do.